People in Ireland can now order free at-home STI testing kits

 “The service allows individuals to test for STIs in the privacy of their own homes.”

-Irish people can now test for STIs at home with a free-to-order kit launched by the HSE.
+Irish people can now test for sexually transmitted infections (STIs) at home with a free-to-order kit launched by the HSE.

 Their results are sent back by phone or text.

-If the results come back and require further testing, the service will get in touch and link individuals in with participating public STI clinics.
+If the results come back and require further testing, the service will get in touch and connect individuals with participating public STI clinics.

 As part of the pilot programme, 55,936 STI test kits were ordered across the country this year.